President and Founder, The Arlington Institute

 He has led national non-profit organizations, worked in sales, manufacturing, real estate development, and marketing and advertising, mostly for companies he founded.
 A graduate electrical engineer, he has also promoted rock concerts; produced conventions; and worked as a disc jockey – among other things.

 An award-winning writer, Petersen's first book, The Road to 2015: Profiles of the Future was awarded Outstanding Academic Book of 1995 by CHOICE Academic Review, and remained on The World Future Society's best-seller list for more than a year.
-His latest book, Out of the Blue: How to Anticipate Wild Cards and Big Future Surprises, was also a WFS best-seller.
+His Out of the Blue: How to Anticipate Wild Cards and Big Future Surprises book was also a WFS best-seller.
+His latest book is a Vision of 2012: Planning for Extraordinary Change.
 His coauthored article, “The Year 2000: Social Chaos or Social Transformation?” was one of the most highly acclaimed writings on Y2K.
 His 1988 book-length report “The Diffusion of Power: An Era of Realignment” was used at the highest levels of American government as a basis for strategic planning.
 He has also written papers on the future of national security and the military, the future of energy and the future of the media.

-Petersen is a past board member of the World Future Society, writes on the future of aviation for Professional Pilot magazine and is a member of the board of directors of the Charles A. and Anne Morrow Lindbergh Foundation.
-He is a network member of the Global Business Network and a fellow of the World Academy of Art and Science.
+Petersen is a past board member of the World Future Society, writes on the future of aviation for Professional Pilot magazine and is the Chairman of the Board of Directors of the Charles A. and Anne Morrow Lindbergh Foundation.
+He is a former network member of the Global Business Network and a fellow of the World Academy of Art and Science.
 A provocative public speaker, he addresses a wide array of audiences around the world on a variety of future subjects.
-When he is not writing or speaking, Petersen invests in and develops resources for large, international projects and advanced technology start-up companies and is the developer of a significant multi-use real estate project.
-He lives in the Washington, D.C. area and the eastern panhandle of West Virginia with his wife, Diane.
+When he is not writing or speaking, Petersen invests in and develops resources for large, international projects and advanced technology start-up companies.
+He lives in the Washington, D.C. area in the eastern panhandle of West Virginia.